Corei13/notes/Programming/Learn You a Haskell for Great Good - Miran Lipovaca/index.md

             putStrLn input

-        forever -- Monad m => m a -> m b
+        forever -- Monad m => m a -> m b forever $ do
-        -- takes an I/O action and returns an I/O action that just repeats the I/O action it got forever. forever $ do
             l <- getLine
             putStrLn l